microsoft/mcp-dotnet-samples/outlook-email/README.md

 - [Connect MCP server to an MCP host/client](#connect-mcp-server-to-an-mcp-hostclient)
   - [VS Code + Agent Mode + Local MCP server](#vs-code--agent-mode--local-mcp-server)

-### Registering an app on Entra ID

-> This section is for running the MCP server on your local machine or in a local container.
-If you deploy this MCP server to Azure, you can skip this section.

-1. Register an app by following this document: [Register an application in Microsoft Entra ID](https://learn.microsoft.com/entra/identity-platform/quickstart-register-app).
-1. Set up redirect URL as an SPA by following this document: [How to add a redirect URI to your application](https://learn.microsoft.com/entra/identity-platform/how-to-add-redirect-uri).
-1. Add a client secret by following this document: [Add and manage application credentials in Microsoft Entra ID](https://learn.microsoft.com/entra/identity-platform/how-to-add-credentials?tabs=client-secret).
-1. Grant API permissions on Microsoft Graph 👉 Application Permission 👉 `Mail.Send`.
-Make sure to run "Grant admin consent to the permission"
-1. Take notes for tenant ID, client ID and client secret values.

 ### Getting repository root

 1. Get the repository root.